Arithmetic and Logic Instructions¶

 ret $lr

-To supports operators “%” and “/”, the following code added in Chapter4_1.
+To support the operators `%` and `/`, the following changes were added in Chapter4_1/:

-1. SDIV, UDIV and it’s reference class, nodes in Cpu0InstrInfo.td.
+SDIV, UDIV, and their reference classes, as well as DAG nodes in Cpu0InstrInfo.td.

-2. The copyPhysReg() declared and defined in Cpu0InstrInfo.h and Cpu0InstrInfo.cpp.
+copyPhysReg(), declared in Cpu0InstrInfo.h and implemented in Cpu0InstrInfo.cpp.

-3. The setOperationAction(ISD::SDIV, MVT::i32, Expand), …, setTargetDAGCombine(ISD::SDIVREM) in constructore of Cpu0ISelLowering.cpp; PerformDivRemCombine() and PerformDAGCombine() in Cpu0ISelLowering.cpp.
+setOperationAction(ISD::SDIV, MVT::i32, Expand), setTargetDAGCombine(ISD::SDIVREM) in the constructor of Cpu0ISelLowering.cpp, along with PerformDivRemCombine() and PerformDAGCombine() in Cpu0ISelLowering.cpp.

-The IR instruction sdiv stands for signed div while udiv stands for unsigned div.
+The LLVM IR instruction sdiv represents signed division, while udiv represents unsigned division.

 lbdex/input/ch4_1_mult2.cpp